jasonsychau/graphql-w-persistent/README.md

 #### examples

-Here are example queries to run with the `server-example` schema:
+Here are example queries to run with the schema in `server-example`:

 ```
 query Example1($withOwner: Bool) { AllPets: pet { name gender(as: MALEFEMALE) owner @include(if: $withOwner) { name gender(as: MALEFEMALE) } } AllPeople: person { name } }